Constant-delay enumeration for SLP-compressed documents: Setting and main problem

-As it is common for enumeration problems, we want to impose an efficiency guarantee regarding the preprocessing of the input (e.g., $\cA$ and $S$) and the delay between two consecutive outputs.
-For this purpose, one often divides the work of the enumeration algorithm into two phases: first, a \emph{preprocessing phase} in which it receives the input and produces some object $D$ (e.g., a collection of indices) which encodes the expected output and, second, an \emph{enumeration phase} which extracts the results from $D$.
-We say that such an algorithm has \emph{$f$-preprocessing time} if there exists a constant $c$ such that, for every input $\cI$, the time for the preprocessing phase of $\cI$ is bounded by $c \cdot f(|\cI|)$.
-Instead, we say that the algorithm has \emph{output-linear delay} if there exists a constant $d$ such that whenever the enumeration phase delivers the sequence of outputs $O_1, \ldots, O_\ell$, the time for producing the next output $O_i$ is bounded by $c \cdot |O_i|$ for every $i \leq \ell$.
-As is expected, we assume here the computational model of Random Access Machines (RAM) with uniform cost measure and addition and subtraction as basic operations~\cite{aho1974design}.
-For a formal presentation of the output-linear delay guarantee, we refer the reader to~\cite{FlorenzanoRUVV20}.
-As it is commonly done on algorithms over SLPs and other compression schemes, we assume that the registers in the underlying RAM-model allow for constant-time arithmetical operations over positions in the {\it uncompressed} document (i.e., they have $O(\log |\doc(S)|)$ size).
+As is common for enumeration problems, we explicitly divide the problem $\enumraa[\mathcal{C}]$ in two phases: the \emph{preprocessing} and the \emph{enumeration}.
+First, the preprocessing phase receives $\cA$ and $S$ and produces some data structure $\DS_{\cA,S}$ (e.g., a collection of indices) which encodes the expected output.
+After the preprocessing it comes the enumeration phase that receives as input the data structure $\DS_{\cA,S}$ and enumerates the results.
+We say that such an algorithm has \emph{$f$-preprocessing time} if there exists a constant $c$ such that, for every input $(\cA, S)$, the time for the preprocessing phase of $(\cA, S)$ is bounded by $c \cdot f(\cA, S)$.
+Also, we say that the algorithm has \emph{output-linear delay} if there exists a constant $d$ such that whenever the enumeration phase delivers all outputs $O_1, \ldots, O_\ell$ sequentially, the time for producing the next output $O_i$ is bounded by $d \cdot |O_i|$ for every $i \leq \ell$.

+As it is common in the literature~\cite{Segoufin13}, we assume here the computational model of Random Access Machines (RAM) with uniform cost measure and addition and subtraction as basic operations~\cite{aho1974design}.
+Further, as it is commonly done on algorithms over SLPs and other compression schemes, we assume that the registers in the underlying RAM-model allow for constant-time arithmetical operations over positions in the {\it uncompressed} document (i.e., they have $\cO(\log |\doc(S)|)$ size).

-The notion of output-linear delay is a refinement of the better-known constant-delay bound, which requires that each output has a constant size (i.e., concerning the input).
-Since a single production of an annotated automaton can be even of exponential length, it is more reasonable in our setting to use the output-linear delay guarantee.
+The notion of output-linear delay is a refinement of the better-known constant-delay bound, which requires that each output has a constant size (i.e., with respect to the input).
+Since even the document encoded by an SLP can be of exponential length, it is more reasonable in our setting to use the output-linear delay guarantee.

 The following is the main technical result of this work.